 - (8) May subcontract portion(s) of a Work for Others project; however, the Contractor must select the subcontractor and the work to be subcontracted.
-Any subcontracted work must be in direct support of the DOE Contractor's performance as defined in the DOE approved Strategic Partnership Projects proposal package; and, - (9) Must maintain a summary listing of project information for each active Strategic Partnership Projects project, consisting of- - (i) Sponsoring agency; - (ii) Total estimated costs; - (iii) Project title and description; - (iv) Project point of contact; and, - (v) Estimated start and completion dates. - (d) Negotiation and execution of Strategic Partnership Projects agreement.
-(1) When delegated authority by the Contracting Officer, the Contractor may negotiate the terms and conditions that will govern the performance of a specific Strategic Partnership Projects project.
+Any subcontracted work must be in direct support of the DOE contractor's performance as defined in the DOE approved work for others proposal package; and, - (9) Must maintain a summary listing of project information for each active Work for Others project, consisting of: - (i) Sponsoring agency; - (ii) Total estimated costs; - (iii) Project title and description; - (iv) Project point of contact; and, - (v) Estimated start and completion dates. - (d) Negotiation and Execution of Work for Others Agreement. - (1) When delegated authority by the Contracting Officer, the Contractor may negotiate the terms and conditions that will govern the performance of a specific Work for Others project.
 Such terms and conditions must be consistent with the terms, conditions, and requirements of the Contractor's contract with DOE.
 The Contractor may use DOE-approved contract terms and conditions as delineated in DOE Manual 481.1-1A or terms and conditions previously approved by the responsible Contracting Officer or authorized designee for agreements with non-Federal entities.
-The Contractor must not hold itself out as representing DOE when negotiating the proposed Strategic Partnership Projects agreement. - (2) The Contractor must submit all Strategic Partnership Projects agreements to the DOE Contracting Officer for DOE review and approval.
-The Contractor may not execute any proposed agreement until it has received notice of DOE approval. - (e) Preparation of project proposals.
-When the Contractor proposes to perform Strategic Partnership Projects activities pursuant to this clause, it may assist the project sponsor in the preparation of project proposal packages including the preparation of cost estimates. - (f) Strategic Partnership Projects appraisals.
-DOE may conduct periodic appraisals of the Contractor's compliance with its Strategic Partnership Projects Program policies, practices and procedures.
-The Contractor must provide facilities and other support in conjunction with such appraisals as directed by the Contracting Officer or authorized designee.
+The Contractor must not hold itself out as representing DOE when negotiating the proposed Work for Others agreement. - (2) The Contractor must submit all Work for Others agreements to the DOE Contracting Officer for DOE review and approval.
+The Contractor may not execute any proposed agreement until it has received notice of DOE approval. - (e) Preparation of Project Proposals.
+When the Contractor proposes to perform Work for Others activities pursuant to this clause, it may assist the project sponsor in the preparation of project proposal packages including the preparation of cost estimates. - (f) Work for Others Appraisals.
+DOE may conduct periodic appraisals of the Contractor's compliance with its Work for Others Program policies, practices and

-(g) Annual Strategic Partnership Projects report.
-The Contractor must provide assistance as required by the Contracting Officer or authorized designee in the preparation of a DOE Annual Summary Report of Strategic Partnership Projects Activities under the contract.
+- procedures.
+The Contractor must provide facilities and other support in conjunction with such appraisals as directed by the Contracting Officer or authorized designee. - (g) Annual Work for Others Report.
+The Contractor must provide assistance as required by the Contracting Officer or authorized designee in the preparation of a DOE Annual Summary Report of Work for Others Activities under the contract.